josagie17/Team_9_Final_Project/README.md

-# Team_9_Final_Project

-Questions to answer :

-* Selected topic - Unicorn Companies Dataset

-* Reason the topic was selected - Unicorn companies are companies that have a valuation of at least 1B .The relativity of the dataset in the current economic climate and the unique projected value of these companies makes this project interesting.
-The dataset also has good mix of continuous and categorical data .
+#Overview of the Project

+Selected Topic: Unicorn Companies (A startup company with a valuation of above $1 billion)

+Reason the topic was selected:
+- The dataset is relative in the current economic environment, as there is an increasing amount os startups opearting in niche markets with most of them turning out to be unsuccessful.
+This study will help startups understand what variables are important to them being ssuccessful and achieving a viable unique projected value.
+- The dataset has a good mix of continuouss and categorical data.
+- There are multiple variables realed to each other which makes it suitable for a machine learning model.

-* Description of the source of data - Kaggle
+Description of the source of data: The dataset was retreived from Kaggle and was put together through web scraping.

-* Questions the team hopes to answer with the data - To establish the relationship between the country of origin,industry and the time it takes for a company to raise enough capital to be considered a Unicorn company

-* Description of the data exploration phase of the project- We reviewed multiple possible data sets and landed on this one after checking the steps used to preprocess the data.
-As the project progresses the plan is to incorporate other datasets with similar characteristics and compare the trajecory of non Unicorns.
+Questions the team hopes to answer:
+The team is currently exploring different questions the data can answer.
+Some of our options include;
+- Likelihood that a company that has a projected value of at least 1B will achieve acquisition.
+- Whether the investors count affects the valuation of the company.
+- If the total raised affects the valuation of the company.

+We hope that the machine learning model will extract ineresting relationships or questions that the dataset can answer.